Wild orbits and generalised singularity modules: stratifications and quantisation

-If $s = r-1$ this simply reduces to fixing the coefficient $X_{r-1} \in \mf g$, i.e. the (formal) residue of a meromorphic $G$-connection, on the other side of~\eqref{eq:deeper_duality}.
-Note finally $s = r$ that means that $X_{r-1}$ itself is semisimple, which corresponds to the secondary assumption (1.2) of~\cite{biquard_boalch_2004_wild_nonabelian_hodge_theory_on_curves}, and which is relevant to the second part of the paper.
+If $s = r-1$ this simply reduces to fixing the coefficient $X_{r-1} \in \mf g$, i.e., the (formal) residue of a meromorphic $G$-connection germ, on the other side of~\eqref{eq:deeper_duality}.
+Moreover, if $s = r$ then $X_{r-1}$ itself is semisimple: this corresponds to the secondary assumption of~\cite{biquard_boalch_2004_wild_nonabelian_hodge_theory_on_curves}, which is relevant to the second part of this text.